 Although PharmAthene has estimated that it will have revenues of \$67.5 million and \$168.8 million in 2008 and 2009, respectively, it will not have a commercially available product at those times.
 In order to market commercially its products, PharmAthene must receive final approval from the FDA.
 PharmAthene currently estimates that it will not have an FDA approved product until at least 2012.
 Nevertheless, PharmAthene derived its projections for 2008 and 2009 in the following manner.
 The United States Strategic National Stockpile ("SNS") is able to purchase products from companies prior to the receipt of FDA approval for Emergency Use Authorization ("EUA").
 PharmAthene is aware that, under certain conditions, the SNS currently buys a significant amount of product from companies that do not have an FDA-approved product.
 PharmAthene analyzed the United States Government's demand for its products based upon published reports.
 It also analyzed available information regarding its competitors' projects and determined the level of orders that could be received from the United States Government.
 PharmAthene estimated what portion of such orders it could receive and of such orders what portion PharmAthene could deliver in each of 2008 and 2009 and the price per treatment delivered.
 PharmAthene also considered delivery of a limited number of orders internationally.
-Much like the ValortimTM analysis, PharmAthene performed a similar evaluation and analysis of the market for Protexia®.
+Much like the Valortim analysis, PharmAthene performed a similar evaluation and analysis of the market for Protexia®.
 To this end, PharmAthene projected the delivery, beginning in 2009, of Protexia® domestically to SNS and internationally.
-Accordingly, projected sales in 2009 includes sales of ValortimTM and Protexia®.
+Accordingly, projected sales in 2009 includes sales of Valortim and Protexia®.
+Although management of PharmAthene has engaged in discussions with the Department of Homeland Security and the Department of Health and Human Services regarding its products and their potential efficacy in addressing national bioterrorism concerns, PharmAthene has not received any commitments, definitive indications or statements from the SNS that it will make purchases from PharmAthene.

 PharmAthene's forecasts and assumptions included in this proxy statement do not constitute representations as to future operations and no assurance can be given regarding the attainability of these forecasts, the reliability of the assumptions upon which they are based, or the achievability of any investor returns of or on capital invested based on these forecasts.
-Although PharmAthene believes the assumptions upon which the projections are based to be reasonable, such assumptions may be incomplete or inaccurate and unanticipated events and circumstances are likely to occur.
-For these reasons, actual results achieved during the periods covered may vary from the forecasts and such variations may be material and adverse.
-If these assumptions are incorrect, the projections likewise would be incorrect.
+Although are incorrect, the projections likewise would be incorrect.
 If the United States government determines not to request proposals for the sale of these products, does not award contracts to PharmAtene or if PharmAtene is not able to complete the development of these products within the time frame suggested if at all, it will likely not be able to achieve these projected results.